tauren/tmpl-precompile/README.md

 A `compile.sh` file is provided in the root directory that will compile the coffee scripts and rename the shell script.

-I haven't learned how to create an NPM module yet, if anyone wants to fork and help with this, it would be much appreciated!